 What will it take to rebuild such a strong American economy that we can actually end poverty?
 First and foremost is education: Education is vital for the young, and must continue through adulthood with re-training for newly created jobs as old jobs or skills become obsolete.
-It also must include special educational programs and encouragement for best and brightest so new inventions are made, new industries created, with new, better jobs available to everyone.
+It also must include special educational programs and encouragement for the best and the brightest so new inventions are made, new industries created, with new, better jobs available to everyone.
 Ending poverty means jobs for everyone who can and wants to work.

 Affordable healthcare is essential to ending poverty.
 Although “universal insurance” may sound like the simple and obvious answer, it is not a panacea.
 The deductibles, co-payments, and the cost of medication can send someone into poverty.
 Another “man on the moon” team will be needed to re-design the way healthcare is provided in America.

 Other areas that will need review are food, housing, and financial systems.
-Predatory lending practices have certainly led many people back into poverty.
+Predatory lending practices have certainly led many people into poverty.
 Education will help people understand that they are being robbed; better regulation will prevent government-approved stealing from hard-working Americans trying to earn their way out of poverty.
 Clearly the free-markets that Adam Smith envisioned relied on a higher level of ethics and morality than we see in our business leaders today.
 Jesus wasn’t wild about the money lenders, either.

 I don’t think I’ve ever cried after finishing a book before, but I did after reading: “The death and life of the great American school system: how testing and choice are undermining education” by Diane Ravitch.
 In addition to the issues listed in the title, she covers such topics as the effects of simply closing large, underperforming schools and dispersing the students to smaller schools.
 One negative side-effect is that the schools lose programs, such as music and sports, since they lack the critical mass.
 It is a well-researched and excellent, yet very, very sad tale.